 This is backcountry luxury with every safety net you could imagine!

-Staying at the hostel costs £19 for a bunk bed (2018 prices), so it’s a real steal!
+Staying at the hostel costs £19 for a bunk bed (or £150 for the whole 8-bed dorm), so it’s a real steal!

 A Unique Scottish Experience